SaraGhabri/FungiMachineLearning/README.md

 # 🍄 Fungal Leaf Disease Detection – Streamlit App

+## 📌 Project Description

+This web application allows users (farmers, agronomists, or general users) to upload images of plant leaves to detect fungal diseases using a trained deep learning model.

+### 🔧 Built With:
+- Python
+- TensorFlow / Keras
+- Streamlit
+- MobileNetV2 for image classification

 This app allows users to detect fungal diseases in plant leaves by uploading images.
 It uses a MobileNetV2 deep learning model fine-tuned on a fungal leaf dataset.

 ## 👨‍🔬 Model